Abandoned & Little-Known Airfields:

 The small passenger terminal didn't appear particularly new at that time."

 David Byrd recalled, “I worked for Metro Airlines at the Stolport in 1979-80.
+It was quite a busy place in those days.

 A 15 minute flight from IAH for the NASA commuters working on the space shuttle.

-The Stolport was privately owned by Metro Airlines. thus a private strip.
+The Stolport was privately-owned by Metro Airlines. thus a private strip.

 A small terminal, a hangar for 2 Twin Otters, Budget car rental, and lots of parking.